FALL SEMESTER ONLY (WGST 393); Contact Course Instructor Prof. Karen Booth for permission

 - Weekly class: while gaining practical, hand-on, experience at an organization, students also meet once a week with other interns and a WGST faculty member to discuss their work.
 As part of the course, students think through the possibilities, strategies, and ethical issues associated with service learning and the significant power inequalities that often emerge in “the field.”
 Students will gain an understanding of feminist ethics, organizing, and activism and of how structures for feminist work are implemented and supported over the course of an organization’s life.

-The three-credit course fulfills the general education “experiential education” (EE) requirement and, for WGST majors and minors, can replace one “perspectives” course.
+The three-credit course fulfills the general education “experiential education” (EE) requirement, the IDEAS in Action FC-KNOWING or FC-VALUES, & HI-INTERN requirements, and, for WGST majors and minors, can replace one “perspectives” course.
 Students must arrange the internship with the organization and secure the permission of the faculty member prior to registering for WGST 393.

 Offered Fall semester only.
 Prerequisites: WGST 101 and instructor permission.
 (EE)